Living With Allergies And Autoimmune

 If you’re skeptical about yoga because you have range of motion issues, rest assured any BODY can do yoga with a mindful approach and the best way to get started, is to just try it!
 It’s benefits for the lymphatic system, stress management and a better immune response are why it’s a key recommendation by all autoimmune-related associations and doctors for women living with autoimmune.

-If you need help getting started on a mindful yoga practice, reach out and let me know.
-We have an entire membership around this that is geared towards all fitness levels and specifically for women with range of motion challenges.
+If you need help getting started on a mindful yoga practice, make sure you're on the Waitlist for our Autoimmune Jumpstart.
+We have a free program, followed by an amazing, affordable membership dedicated towards all fitness levels and specifically for women with range of motion challenges.

-Have a shower before bed to help rinse away the daytime pollen and allergens.
+#2 Have a shower before bed to help rinse away the daytime pollen and allergens.
 I’m a big advocate for sleeping with the window open, but during peak allergy season, you may be better off with the window closed for a time being.
-Fresh weeks (cleaned weekly) will also help with a better night’s sleep.
+Fresh sheets (cleaned weekly) will also help with a better night’s sleep, as can an air cleaner.

 References: